Michelpinto/e-commerce-app/README.md

-# ReactJs Project E-commerce
+# ReactJs Project E-commerce 💳 🛍

 A very simple E-commerce project, I like sneakers and i like e-commerce too so why not?

+# Why did you build this project? 🤔

+"E-commerce" that's it, I like e-commerce and I knew this would give a real challenge to the point that I start thinking about throwing my laptop away

+# Motivation 🦾

+To sharp my coding skills, to be able to have a big project using this many technologies so that I can showcase on my portfolio

-# Things i learned while building this app:
+# Things i learned while building this app: 👨🏾‍💻

  Different way of calling API's

  How to store public keys

  How to structure components with styles architecture

+ How to read documentation

  Material UI

  How to setup your products using chec commerce

  Couple things on routers

  How to pass it down props and state the right way to child components

 # Created with create-react-app.